Art-Sells/Arells/Build-Notes.md

 - - Purchase Complete (View Transactions)-> Transactions,
 - - Purchase Failed (confirming purchase modal = false, adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Bought Amount in Database"), check Bank Account for sufficient funds (View Connected Bank Account) -> Bank Account
 - Reloads modules every 5 minutes (price animation css) from coin gecko API wrapper?
-- all prices and wallet values structured like so: 1,000,000.00
+- all prices and wallet values structured like so: 1,000,000
+- all fees and totality values structured like so: 1,000,000.00

 ### Sell
 - (B) Amount Available To Sell" displays acVacts if the acVacts + (acVacts * .03) > acVatops, otherwise everything below is hidden.